netzint/linuxmuster-mailcow/SyncWorkflow.md

-# How the sync will work
+# How the sync works
-- Script talks to AD via ldap and to Mailcow via http
+- Script talks to AD via ldap and to Mailcow via https

 ## Syncing Workflow
 - Use one query to get all users of all schools -> ad.users